Powked/Landsatbasedwetlands/README.md

 To process the data, adjust the file paths accordingly.

 **People involved with sample collection, processing, analysis, and/or submission**
 The Google Earth Engine code was mainly written by Kamel SOUDANI, with contributions from Alexis ROY.
-Data production and analysis were performed by Kamel SOUDANI and Alexis ROY.
+Data production and analysis were performed by Kamel SOUDANI and Alexis ROY, with the essential scientific contribution of Florence D. Hulot.